KushaalAddagatla/CS_678_NLP-Project/README.md

 # CS_678_NLP-Project
-Because of the large file size, we have uploaded the .zip file.
+Because of the large file size, we have uploaded the .zip file and not individual folders.
 Please unzip the file before continuing.
 ## Dependencies
 - pytorch=1.6
 - transformers=3.1.0